ecoulthard/summitsearch/README.md

 bundle exec rake ts:index
 ```

 You'll need to set a few environment variables used in config/application.rb.
 You'll need to figure out how to set environment variables on the specific operating system you are using.
+Feel free to contact [me](https://github.com/ecoulthard) if you need help with any of these.
+I might even let you use some of the same keys I use for dev or at least set some new ones up for you.

 * SECRET\_KEY\_BASE
   * This can be anything on dev.

+You will need to set these variable for a gmail address for notifications to work.
+You can change the smtp settings in development.rb if you want to use a non-gmail address.
 * NOTIFIER\_EMAIL
-  * You will need to set this to a gmail address for notifications to work.
 * NOTIFIER\_EMAIL\_PASSWORD
-  * This will be the password to the gmail account.

 * FACEBOOK\_APP\_ID
   * This is only used to get the facebook like buttons working.
 You can set it to anything for development.
+All it will break is the facebook like buttons.
 * GOOGLE\_MAPS\_API\_KEY
   *  This is used to get Google maps working.
 A lot of functionality depends on Google maps so you should probably get your own key from Google.
 [Google Maps Api Key](https://www.google.ca/search?q=Google+Maps+Api+key)

+These are used to add topo maps to the pages with Google maps.
+You can set it to anything for dev and it will only cause the topo maps to not show up.
 * MY\_TOPO\_PARTNER\_ID
-  *  This is used to get topo maps working on the Google maps.
-You can set it to anything for dev.
 * MY\_TOPO\_HEX\_DIGEST

-  *  This is used to get topo maps working on the Google maps.
-You can set it to anything for dev.
+These are used for user account passwords.
+They can be anything on dev since the accounts are fake.
 * DEVISE\_PEPPER
-  * This is used for user account passwords.
-It can be anything on dev since the accounts are fake.
 * DEVISE\_SECRET\_KEY

-  * This is used for user account passwords.
-It can be anything on dev since the accounts are fake.
+These are used to get paperclip working using amazon aws S3 storage.
+You can change the paperclip setting in development.rb to use local storage.
+Some things that work for local storage do not work in live so using s3 in dev is easier in my opinion once you get it set up.
+* S3\_BUCKET\_NAME
+* AWS\_ACCESS\_KEY\_ID
+* AWS\_SECRET\_ACCESS\_KEY

 Let's get it running.